5 Reasons to Start a Mom’s One Line a Day Journal

 Their There was some random traffic getting home so that was a little frusterating.

 And this One Line a Day Journal has taught me how to be more entertaining in edited paragraph form.
 Free form writing definitely has it’s place, even if that place is tucked safely away in your drawer.
-But then for anything you’re interneting, give that a second pass for plot holes and their/there/they’re.
+But then for anything you’re interneting or publishing in print, give that a second pass or two for plot holes and their/there/they’re.

 Entry from July 2013: We lost the baby.
 I feel like we’re in a nightmare.

 That’s really all I could say that day.
 But the memory written down matters.
 It matters so much.
 And so do the entries from October 2013.
 And January 2014.